-Alan has been blogging about the Christian Faith.
+Alan is blogging this Lent.
 If you would like to see all his blog posts please click here.

 The Holy Spirit is probably the most misunderstood of the Trinity.
 Jesus describes the Holy Spirit thus: